 How does nature create mineral water?
 What makes Gerolsteiner Mineral Water so special?
 Learn about the fascinating journey that water takes from the clouds to deep within the earth’s crust to become mineral water.

 All mineral waters differ from each other.
-The degree and type of mineralisation of every mineral water depends on the composition and layers of rock that the water has percolated through.
+The degree and type of mineralization of every mineral water depends on the composition and layers of rock that the water has percolated through.
 Germany’s most popular mineral water comes from a source in Western Germany: the Volcanic Eifel region, which boasts a unique geological profile.
 Deep underground, as precipitation seeps down from the earth’s surface, it absorbs the carbonic acid present due to ancient volcanic activity.
 This water then passes through layers of dolomite, a limestone rock rich in calcium and magnesium – this geology is specific to the Gerolstein region.
 The carbonic acid dissolves valuable calcium and magnesium from the otherwise almost insoluble dolomite – this is how mineral water of an exceptional quality is created.

 Roman naturalist “Pliny the Elder” (23-79 AD) already recognised that “waters are exactly the same as the ground through which they flow”.
 Every mineral water is a mirror image of the region and its geological conditions.

 Mineral waters, which naturally contain calcium, come from limestone.
 On the way through the limestone, the mineral water also becomes enriched with bicarbonate.
 However, if mineral water has gone through layers of rock containing gypsum, it absorbs sulphate.
 By flowing through underground salt deposits from primordial oceans, it is enriched with chloride and sodium.

 In regions with a volcanic heritage, such as the Volcanic Eifel, mineral water with natural carbonic acid is created.
 The carbonic acid facilitates the process of dissolving minerals from the surrounding rock.
 Ancient volcanic activity can also result in underground rock fractures, which in turn increases the mineralization of the passing water.
 As the water flows along the subterranean fractured rock surfaces, there is a higher degree of mineralization.
 This natural wonder takes place over decades.